 Compliance with the airborne radionuclide emission monitoring requirements in the National Emission Standards for Hazardous Air Pollutants (NESHAP; Title 40 of the U.S. Code of Federal Regulations Part 61, Subpart H) and State requirements in Washington Administrative Code 246-247: Radiation Protection - Air Emissions and 173-480: Ambient Air Quality Standards and Emission Limits for Radionuclides were evaluated for Pacific Northwest National Laboratory (PNNL) operations.
 Additional guidance may be found in the U.S. Department of Energy Handbook, Environmental Radiological Effluent Monitoring and Environmental Surveillance.
 To meet regulatory requirements, reviews of planned or proposed projects and activities provide the basis for implementing necessary monitoring adjustments or for implementing changes to projects and activities in a timely manner.
-Potential unabated offsite doses were evaluated for emission locations managed by PNNL and licensed to the Department of Energy.
-These locations were at facilities in Richland, Washington (i.e., the Hanford Site and PNNL Richland Campus) and in Sequim, Washington, (PNNL Marine Sciences Laboratory).
-This report describes the inventory-based methods and provides the results for the NESHAP assessment performed in 2017.
+Potential unabated off-site doses were evaluated for emission locations managed by PNNL and licensed to the Department of Energy.
+These locations were at facilities in Richland, Washington (i.e., the Hanford Site and PNNL- Richland Campus) and in Sequim, Washington, (PNNL-Sequim Campus, which formerly was known as the Marine Sciences Laboratory).
+This report describes the inventory-based methods and provides the results for the NESHAP assessment performed in January 2021 for calendar year ending 2020.